Christopher Cross

 Christopher Cross has over 5.6M+ monthly listeners on Spotify, reflecting a strong and growing global fanbase.

-Christopher Cross's 2026 tour spans 4 countries: Austria, United Kingdom, Ireland, United States.
-Check AllEvents for the full Christopher Cross tour schedule, including dates, venues, and tickets in each country.
+Christopher Cross is currently touring in United States in 2026.
+Check AllEvents for the full Christopher Cross 2026 tour schedule, including dates, venues, and tickets.

 Stay updated with Christopher Cross on Instagram, Facebook, Twitter / X. You can also follow Christopher Cross on AllEvents to get notified about upcoming concerts and live events near you.